Managing Forests under Climate Change

 - Develop afforestation competencies to ensure the success of plantings

-- Collect and bank source-identified seed of species that can be stored long term
+- Collect and bank source-identified seed of species that can be stored long term (orthodox)

 - Plant seed of other species outside of their origin = assisted migration, to become seed production areas for future climates

-4. Monitor local forests and assisted migration plantings
+Monitor natural forests and assisted migration plantings

-- to learn more about species’ basic biology and determine their vulnerabilities and strengths
+- To learn more about species’ basic biology and determine their vulnerabilities and strengths

-- to observe climate change effects on different species, sites and ecosystems
+- To observe climate change effects on different species, sites and ecosystems

-- to communicate the results to local landowners and forest managers
+- To communicate the results to local landowners and forest managers

 Climate Change Resources